aioc/AIIO2020/3-gaze/statement/statement.md

 Each year, the locals plant flowers in front of some of the statues.
 For each statue, the locals can plant any non-negative integer number of flowers (including 0).

 Each statue is either facing to the left, or to the right.
-If the i-th statue is:
+If the $i$-th statue is:

 * Facing to the left, then it is able to see any flowers in front of statues 1, 2, ..., $i-1$, $i$.
 * Facing to the right, then it is able to see any flowers in front of statues $i$, $i+1$, ..., $N-1$, $N$.

 Note that every statue is able to see the flowers in front of itself.

-The locals have determined that the i-th statue must have _at least_ $F_i$ flowers in front of it.
+The locals have determined that the $i$-th statue must be able to see _at least_ $F_i$ flowers.
 What is the fewest flowers that need to be planted to satisfy these requirements?

-Furthermore, in subtasks X and X, you must also handle $D$ _demolitions_.
+Furthermore, in subtasks 3, 4, and 5, you must also handle $D$ _demolitions_.
 The $i$-th demolition destroys statue $X_i$, meaning that:

 * You cannot plant any flowers in front of this statue, and